 Few other owners don’t keep enough space in the kitchen and install so many cabinets that the kitchen becomes unhealthy to work.
-Later it seems that they cannot even move properly in the kitchen, or, it becomes very difficult to accommodate when you need to arrange a party.
+Later it seems that they cannot even move properly in the kitchen, or it becomes challenging to accommodate when you need to arrange a party.

 Quick Fix: If you are designing and developing the kitchen for your own, you must be knowing what type of kitchen cabinets you want.
 Are you going to install the home appliances within your cabinets or outside?
 This depends on you.

-If you are designing it for somebody else, you have to know their choices plus the very good architectural suggestions you can give to them.
+If you are designing it for somebody else, you have to know their choices and the excellent architectural suggestions you can give them.

-You have to divide the kitchen space in ratios and need to decide what will be the best solution to fit into the layout.
+You have to divide the kitchen space in ratios and decide the best solution to fit into the layout.

 2. Not Understanding the Purpose of the Cabinets at Different Parts of Your Kitchen

 Over the years, we have used kitchen cabinets only to store kitchen utensils.
-Gradually, kitchen cabinets got its place for numerous other purposes.
-One of the greatest changes is installing the home appliances within the cabinets so that these don’t take extra place on the kitchen countertop.
+Gradually, kitchen cabinets got their place for numerous other purposes.
+One of the greatest changes is installing the home appliances within the cabinets to take extra place on the kitchen countertop.

 Many times, we do not understand the potential purposes of kitchen cabinets and as a result, we do not get the most out of it.